chb/21cfr11pro-ig/source/pages/guidance.md

 The server should provide operators or auditors with a mechanism that compares the system state against the journal on request.
 The integrity checker should report the resources and time that system integrity was compromised.

 ### Automating Identity Certificates

 This section describes the use of a subset of [ACME protocol](https://tools.ietf.org/html/rfc8555) operations to implement a server API for creating Client Identity Certificates that can be used to provide digitally-signed provenance for client-contributed PRO data and related resources.
+Automated creation of identity certificates provides an automatic persistent method of assessing provenance based on digital cryptography and leveraging the security of the study enrolment process that provides strongly-identified patients with access to provide PROs.

+**Precondition:** Implement an OAuth 2.0

+**Step 1:**